joellord/mern-k8s/docs/docs/introducing-atlas-operator/4-manage-atlas.md

       regionName: US_EAST_1
 ```

-This will create a new M10 cluster on AWS, in the US_EAST_1 region.
+This will create a new M10 deployment on AWS, in the US_EAST_1 region.
 You use a similar syntax to deploy in any region on AWS, GCP, or Azure.

 :::info
 For your development environments, you might want to use M0 (free) clusters.
 Because those are hosted on shared servers, the configuration is slightly different.
 For the provider settings, you can use the following for an M0 cluster.